'Assalaam Alaikum!' This is Karachi's control welcoming Air India.. We're proud of you'

 After Iran, the AI special flights entered into the Turkey airspace and then Germany's.
 "All ATCs from Bombay to Frankfurt welcomed the special flights of Air India and wished us very proudly," the Captain said.

-To prevent of spread of covid-19 virus, India has announced for 21-days lockdown and many of foreign nationals are still stranded in several parts of India.
+To prevent of the spread of COVID-19 virus, India has announced a 21-days lockdown with no passenger air and rail traffic, leaving many of foreign nationals stranded in several parts of the country.
 (ANI)

 'Assalaam Alaikum!'
 This is Karachi's control welcoming Air India..
 We're proud of you'